 Read our full Mutual of Omaha review for more details.

 Protective Life offers a variety of permanent life insurance policies in addition to term policies that easily convert, plus several riders that will be attractive to older folks.

 Easy conversions to permanent coverage from an affordable term policy

 Guaranteed insurability rider available

 Protective Life was founded in 1907 and offers coverage in all states, though available products may vary.
 The company has an A+ financial strength rating from AM Best.

-We selected Protective Life as best for older people because it offers several permanent policies up to age 85 in addition to a policy that works similarly to term coverage with the option to convert to a universal policy later on.
+We selected Protective Life as best for older people because it offers several permanent policies that will continue to provide coverage into advanced ages and, additionally, a policy that works similarly to term coverage with the option to convert to a universal policy later on.
 There’s also a guaranteed insurability rider that lets policyholders purchase additional coverage at certain intervals.